Photo from Unsplash

 True Charity

-There are some people who want every good thing they do well advertised.
-If they give money to some good cause, they want to have it noticed in the papers.
-If they are kind to the poor or relieve some case of distress, they are particular that the matter should be duly published.
-They take pains that their charities shall not fail to be credited to themselves.
-But this is not the kind of spirit our Lord enjoined on His disciples.
-He told them that seeking publicity marred the beauty of their alms-giving; that instead of announcing to all men what they had done, they should not even let their own left hand know that their right hand had been doing commendable things.
+Some people want to make sure every good thing they do is well-publicized.
+If they give money to a charitable cause, they want to see it mentioned in the newspapers.
+If they show kindness to the poor or help someone in need, they make sure that the act is properly acknowledged.
+They take care to ensure that their good deeds don’t go unnoticed.
+But this is not the spirit Christ encouraged in His disciples.
+He told them that seeking recognition ruins the beauty of their giving.
+Instead of announcing their good deeds, they should give so discreetly that their own left hand wouldn’t even know what the right hand was doing.

-Florence Nightingale¹, having gone like an angel of mercy among the hospitals in the Crimea until her name was enshrined in every soldier’s heart, asked to be excused from having her picture taken, that she might be forgotten, and that Christ alone might be remembered as the author of all the blessings which her hand had distributed.
+Florence Nightingale, after becoming a beloved figure among soldiers in the Crimea, asked to be excused from having her picture taken.
+She wanted to be forgotten, so that Christ alone would be remembered as the source of all the blessings her hands had distributed.

 Daily Word of God - April 30